Table of contents

 1. Giving a statement if arrested in spain

-Have you experienced the situation of being informed that your son/brother (or any other close relative) has been arrested in Spain?
-This situation could be very distressing for different reasons:
+Have you received news that your son/brother (or any other close relative) has been arrested in Spain?
+There are a number of factors that can make this stressful situation even more complex:

 - The main one, you do not understand the language.